oviung/DownToneUI-Firefox/README.md

 ## Notes

 * *__Sidebery:__* to open the sidebar tabs (in case you've gone to History or entered Private Mode), click on the extension's icon or use shortcut CTRL+E (shortcut is not working in Windows).
+* Native tabs are not supported due to constant changes (while Sidebery being more stable).
+Tickets related to native tabs will be closed.
+Either use Sidebery, or support by creating a pull request with a fix.

 ## Credits